Global Privacy Notice

 - “supplier services”: provision of products and services to Linklaters by suppliers or service providers;

-References in this notice to “you” or “your” are references to individuals whose personal data Linklaters processes in connection with client services, supplier services, or visitor services.
+References in this notice to “you” or “your” are references to individuals whose personal data Linklaters processes in connection with the items listed above.
 For the avoidance of doubt:

-- any reference in this policy to our “clients” or “suppliers” includes their employees or other staff whose personal details we process;
+- any reference in this policy to our “clients” or “suppliers” includes their employees or other staff whose personal data we process;

 - if you have provided your personal data to Linklaters for recruitment activities (whether directly or through a third party) this notice is only designed to provide you with information about how we will process your personal data up to the point that you apply for a position or placement with Linklaters.
-Details of the processing undertaken for recruitment activities are set out in Clause 15.
-If you have any questions about the processing of your personal data for recruitment purposes please contact email@example.com and we will direct you to our recruitment privacy notice.
+Details of the processing undertaken for recruitment activities are set out in Section 15 (Processing your personal data for preliminary recruitment activities).
+If you have any questions about the processing of your personal data for recruitment purposes, please contact firstname.lastname@example.org and we will direct you to our recruitment privacy notice.

 We recognise that the use and disclosure of personal data has important implications for us and for the individuals whose personal data we process.
 Most of our offices operate in countries which regulate the use, and impose restrictions on overseas transfers, of personal data.
 To ensure that we handle personal data properly, we have adopted a global approach to privacy compliance, as evidenced by our Global BCRs and our UK BCRs.
 Copies of our Global BCRs and our UK BCRs are available on our website.
 Alternatively, you can request a copy of the Global BCRs and/or the UK BCRs at any time by contacting us at email@example.com.